Welcome to Guitar River! A new site for guitar gear buyer's guides and reviews.

 Single Coil Pickups

-These are the skinny pickups with a single row of magnetic pole pieces, or a thin-looking smooth piece of metal, depending on the type of pickup.
+These are the skinny pickups with a single row of magnetic pole pieces, or a thin-looking smooth piece of metal, depending on the pickup type.
 They typically produce a brighter sound and don’t have quite as much output as a humbucker.

 The Ibanez RG and Gibson Les Paul feature humbuckers.